 Soil classification can be understood as the process of grouping the soil into various categories on certain basis or characteristics.
 The primary objective of soil classification is to divide the soil into various categories such that all the soil in a particular category has similar characteristics and nature.
-The soil is classified into different groups so that one group exhibits the similar type of behaviour in a particular engineering situation.
+The soil is classified into different groups so that one group exhibits a similar type of behaviour in a particular engineering situation.

 Soil classification also functions as a common basis for the exchange of knowledge and experience regarding soil.
 In such classification, soil in each group is generally denoted by a particular group symbol and a general description.
 The general description mostly includes the characteristic colour of the soil as well as the details regarding the chief particle of which the soil is composed.
 Some of the soil classification systems are described below.